holiday let mortgages

 Financing your Holiday Home

-• How mortgages for holiday lets work
+• How holiday let mortgages work

 • Tax implications of a holiday let

-• Holiday-let mortgage rates and lending criteria
+• Holiday-let mortgage lending criteria

-To qualify as a furnished holiday let for tax purposes, HM Revenue & Customs says that your property must be available to let for a minimum of 210 days each year, and that it must actually be let out for at least 105 days a year.
+To qualify as a furnished holiday let (FHL) for tax purposes, HM Revenue & Customs says that your property must be available to let for a minimum of 210 days each year and that it must actually be let out for at least 105 days a year.
+Each booking must be short-term, letting for no longer than 30 days at a time (longer continuous stays are not counted towards the 105 letting days a year).
+Lettings to friends or relatives at zero or reduced rates will not be included either.

 What are the tax implications of a holiday let?

-Profits from the business are also counted as earnings for pension purposes.
+4. Profits from the business are also counted as earnings for pension purposes.

-• Minimum and maximum mortgage amounts: Typically, these range from a low of £25,000 to a high of £750,000, although it can go up to £1.5m.
+• Mortgage amounts: Typically, these range from a low of £25,000 to a high of £750,000, although it can go up to £1.5m.

 • Minimum income: Lenders usually require a minimum income of between £20,000 and £40,000